Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Related work

 \section{Related work}

 Well-annotated datasets have played an important role in data-driven computer vision research~\cite{LHI_CVPR,Imagenet,COCO,Places,EmotionRecognition, AID,openimage-v4} and have promoted cutting-edge research in a number of tasks such as object detection and classification.
-In this section, we briefly review object detection datasets of natural images and aerial images.
+In this section, we first review object detection datasets of natural and aerial images.
+Then we discuss the recent deep learning based object detectors in aerial images.
+Finally, we briefly review the code libraries for object detection.